wsbctechnicalblog/wsbctechnicalblog.github.io/README.md

 ![Contact](/images/readme-4.png)

-If you need more information or have feedback, please contact Willy Schaub.
+If you need more information or have feedback, please contact Willy-Peter Schaub.
 You can find his contact details in the [authors](https://wsbctechnicalblog.github.io/pages/authors.html) page.